An Experiment in Campfire Cooking

 It was a mixed success.

-First, it took longer than I thought, and it was challenging to maintain a cooking surface in the Goldilocks zone, but that was largely due to the participation of too many (young) cooks.
+First, it took longer than I thought, and it was challenging to maintain a cooking surface in the Goldilocks zone (you know, just right), but that was largely due to the participation of too many (young) cooks.
 Turns out kids like big flames, and I wasn’t always able to dissuade them from tossing more logs on the fire, so it was difficult trying to maintain a nice bed of coals.

 Second, and the question everyone asks, wouldn’t the bag just catch on fire?
 Answer: Yes, if you’re not careful.
 We lost one bag to fire.
 As the bacon grease dripped into the fire, flames flared up and engulfed it in an all-consuming inferno.
 There was much excitement about this.